felipeCincerre/marverlAPI/README.md

 ### Character

-The character module is a composed by 2 GET APIs.
+The character module is composed by 2 GET APIs.

 The basic actions runs on the endpoints: